RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-mysql/README.md

 Tags: Name=Temenos RHPAM Internet Route Table
 ```

-Press *Edit Routes* -> *Add Route* and a route with the following characteristics:
+Press *Edit Routes* -> *Add Route*,</br>
+and add a route with the following characteristics:

 ```text
 Destination: 0.0.0.0/0
 Target: <select the internet gateway you created>
 ```

-Inside the route table, go to the *Subnet Association* tab, and associate this table to the public
+Inside the route table, go to the *Subnet Association* tab,</br>
-designated *Subnet* you created.
+and associate this table to the public designated *Subnet* you created.

 ### Create the Security Groups

 The security groups will set the network rules for our instances.</br>
 Create **two** Security Groups with the following characteristics:

-One group designated to use with by the *RHPAM* frontend instance:
+One group designated to be used by the *RHPAM* frontend instance:

 ```text
 Name: rhpam-jboss-front